Lipschitz and biLipschitz Maps on Carnot Groups: Jones-Type Decomposition for Carnot Groups

+Now, suppose $M$ and $N$ are sub-Riemannian manifolds such that $M$ is locally biLipschitz equivalent to a discretizable Carnot group $G$ and $N$ is locally biLipschitz equivalent to a Carnot group $H$.
+Then Corollary 2.21 still holds if $G$ is replaced by $M$ and $H$ is replaced by $N$.

-Of course, the best-known examples of such sub-Riemannian manifolds are Riemannian manifolds themselves.
-As Riemannian manifolds are locally bi-Lipschitz equivalent to Euclidean spaces, where we have all five properties from Section 2, we do not need to restrict to the case where the domain is open.
-For example, we can say the following: if $A$ is a subset of a Riemannian manifold $M$ (with dimension $k$), $N$ is another Riemannian manifold, and $F: A \rightarrow N$ is Lipschitz, with $H^k(F(A)) > 0$, then there exists a subset $B \subset A$ with $H^k(B) > 0$ such that $f|B$ is biLipschitz.
+For example, $M$ and $N$ could both be ordinary Riemannian manifolds.
+Because Riemannian manifolds are locally biLipschitz equivalent to Euclidean spaces, where we have all five properties from Section 2, we can consider arbitrary subsets of $M$ instead of just open subsets.
+Thus we have the following corollary: if $M$ is a Riemannian manifold, $A \subset M$ has Hausdorff dimension $k$, $N$ is another Riemannian manifold, and $F: A \rightarrow N$ is Lipschitz with $H^k(F(A)) > 0$, then there exists a subset $B \subset A$ with $H^k(B) > 0$ such that $f|B$ is biLipschitz.

-Note that not all sub-Riemannian manifolds are locally bi-Lipschitz equivalent to Euclidean spaces, so the results from this section need not apply to such cases.
-In particular, as will be shown in Section 4.2, Corollary 2.21 becomes false if $G$ and $H$ are replaced by the Grushin plane and the Euclidean plane, respectively.
+Note that not all sub-Riemannian manifolds are locally biLipschitz equivalent to Euclidean spaces, and hence we cannot replace $G$ and $H$ by arbitrary sub-Riemannian manifolds in Corollary 2.21.
+In particular, we will show in Section 4.2 that Corollary 2.21 becomes false if $G$ and $H$ are replaced by the Grushin plane and the Euclidean plane, respectively.